 “We are very excited to welcome Moomins to the festival for the first time.
 2018 is the 70th anniversary of the publication of Tove Jansson’s third Moomin book Finn Family Moomintroll and the stories continue to endure across old and new generations.
 The books themselves are quite philosophical and I think they resonate with children and adults alike because so much of their subject matter chimes in with everyday family life.”

 Mischief and Mystery in Moominvalley echoes the books’ themes; the love of nature, the value of friendship, the pain of separation and the acceptance of difference.
-The show features a pop-up book set, original and interactive play for younger audiences to encourage them to immerse themselves in participatory story-telling.
+The show features a pop-up book set, original music and interactive play for younger audiences to encourage them to immerse themselves in participatory story-telling.

 Sophia Jansson, Creative Director at Moomin Characters, said: